miniApps and Flows values configuration

 The Properties fields store the extra information of the miniApps configuration which overwrites some of the preconfigured or default miniApp settings directly in Orchestrator.
 For example, you can reconfigure the error threshold in a certain miniApp per one usage during the Dialog, whereas this threshold will still be the same (default) in any other cases this miniApp plays.

 These Properties are collected in the list of the specific fields that are available for being reconfigured in a certain miniApp.
-Here you can find more information about the available specific fields.
+Read the Fail Exit Reason document where you can find more information about the available specific fields.
 Once Properties and their Values are reconfigured in Orchestrator, the new parameters are passed to the miniApp.
 Each Property type can be reconfigured only once in a certain miniApp.

 This functionality is available for all the miniApp types, the Anything Else? building blocks, but not for the Flows.